Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 During that same period, I was delivering systems and workflows to my clients.
 I was helping other businesses get organized, get efficient, get their work to flow.

 And my own business?
 Pure chaos.
-Accidental Work at its finest.
+Accidental Work at its finest—the opposite of Deliberate Work.

 Twenty-Five Years of Building Flows